JeshiPinkman/California-House-Price-Prediction/README.md

 ### 4.2 Results
 The performance of the models are evaluated using both Mean Squared Error(MSE) and $R^2$ score because MSE gives information about the magnitude of the error in the predictions but it does not provide how close the predicted target values are to the real target values.
 A well-tuned model can achieve low MSE, but if selected features have low correlation, it may lead to a low $R^2$ score, indicating limited explanation of variation in target variable.

-In Table \ref{Results table}, the best results of each model after hyper-parameter tuning is shown.
+In Table, the best results of each model after hyper-parameter tuning is shown.
 Due to varying 'median house value' (15,000-500,000), MSE seems large as it is affected by the scale of target values. but $R^2$ score is not affected as it gives analysis by normalizing.
 In Table\ref{Results table},Polynomial regression shows lower MSE, suggesting better prediction accuracy.
 Its $R^2$ score of 0.6893 implies it explains a good portion($68.93\%$) of variation in house price.

 | Model               | MSE               | $R^2$      |